Azure/llmops-gha-demo/docs/e2e_llmops_with_promptflow.md

 ### Update run.yml with your connections and runtime

-You'll use a `run.yml` file to deploy your Azure Machine Learning pipeline.
+You'll use the `run.yml` and `run_evaluation` files to deploy the Prompt flow standard run and evaluation run.
 This is a flow run definition.
-You only need to make this update if you're using a name other than `pf-runtime` for your [prompt flow runtime](https://learn.microsoft.com/azure/machine-learning/prompt-flow/how-to-create-manage-runtime).
+You only need to update your [prompt flow runtime](https://learn.microsoft.com/azure/machine-learning/prompt-flow/how-to-create-manage-runtime).
 You will also need to update all the `connections` to match the connections in your Azure Machine Learning workspace and `deployment_name` to match the name of your GPT 3.5 Turbo deployment associate with that connection.

-1. In your cloned repository, go to `web-classification/run.yml`.
+1. In your cloned repository, open `web-classification/run.yml` and `web-classification/run_evaluation.yml`
-1. Each time you see `runtime: abe`, update the value of `pf-runtime` with your runtime name.
+1. Each time you see `runtime: <runtime-name>`, update the value of `<runtime-name>` with your runtime name.
 1. Each time you see `connection: Default_AzureOpenAI`, update the value of `Default_AzureOpenAI`  to match the connection name in your Azure Machine Learning workspace.
 1. Each time you see `deployment_name: gpt-35-turbo-0301`, update the value of `gpt-35-turbo-0301` with the name of your GPT 3.5 Turbo deployment associate with that connection.